My Cousin Rachel-2017

 An above-average mini-series based on the book was released in 1990, but the film version is much more effective.

-The film is highly effective with a fantastic story, visuals, cinematography, and a rocking musical score.
+The film is highly effective, with a fantastic story, visuals, cinematography, and a rocking musical score.
 Simply put, it is one of the better Stephen King film adaptations.

 To be determined is how chapter two will measure up to the glory of the first chapter.

 On a stormy afternoon, seven-year-old Georgie takes a paper boat, constructed by his older brother Bill Denbrough, outside to see if it sails.
-He meets a clown in the storm drain, who introduces himself as “Pennywise the Dancing Clown”.
-Pennywise toys with Georgie, turns vicious and tears the boy’s arm off.
+He meets a clown in the storm drain, who introduces himself as “Pennywise the Dancing Clown.”

 Months later, life goes on as Bill and his group of friends known as “The Losers Club” all separately begin to see variations of Pennywise.

-The film is part teenage summer adventure balanced with a terrifying horror film and director Andres Muschietti achieves this mixture seamlessly.
-The use of lighting is one example of how the film goes about in this fashion.
+The film is part of a teenage summer adventure balanced with a terrifying horror film, and director Andres Muschietti achieves this mixture seamlessly.

 Lastly, Taylor fills a pudgy new kid in town, Ben, with comedy and romanticism in his unrequited love for Bev.

-The closest adult to being “nice”, Bill’s father, finally screams at his son to accept the fact that Georgie is dead.
+The closest adult to being “nice,” Bill’s father, finally screams at his son to accept the fact that Georgie is dead.

-Due to the huge success of the adapted film, legions of fans will undoubtedly hold their breaths waiting for the resurrection of Pennywise and “It” to be unleashed on film fans everywhere- probably in 2019.
+Due to the massive success of the adapted film, legions of fans will undoubtedly hold their breaths waiting for the resurrection of Pennywise and “It” to be unleashed on film fans everywhere- probably in 2019.

 I will be one of those fans.